Bertrand31/S-same/README.md

 Data in this namespace is compressed using LZ4 with a compression level of 1.

-### Where do IDs come from?
+#### Where do IDs come from?

-Generating sequential IDs in a distributed system without creating a Single Point Of Failure or a performance bottleneck is always a tricky question.
+Generating sequential IDs in a distributed system without creating a Single Point Of Failure or a performance bottleneck is always a tricky topic.
 In our case, we use a separate, in-memory namespace with full linearizability enabled as well as replication, which contains only one key-value pair: "songId" and the last ID used.
 Every time we ingest a song, we `increment` that number (Aeorspike supports atomic increments on integer bins) and use the result as a new ID.
+The `increment` and the following `get` operations are part of a transaction.

 While this very simple solution may not provide the performance of some more sophisticated systems, it is important to note that the number of queries on that namespace will be very, very low compared to the two others.
 Especially the `footprint` one.
 It is then highly unlikely for it to become a bottleneck.
 And even if it somehow did, it would only slow down the ingestion process, not the end user's experience.